 Research has demonstrated that at every developmental level -- elementary, middle school and high school -- students who experienced quality character education programs outperformed comparison groups on measures of social behavior and academic learning.
 This finding, published in the fall 2003 issue of the Journal of Research in Character Education, resulted from a comprehensive literature review by Jack Bennings and colleagues on the relationship between academic performance and high-quality character education.

 The current character development program conducted by the LSU AgCenter incorporates many dimensions, including 4-H programming inclusion in schools and community and character enrichment in schools.
 The program incorporates, but is not limited to, CHARACTER COUNTS! from the Josephson Institute.
 The CHARACTER COUNTS! program includes lessons which focus on the Six Pillars of Character -- Trustworthiness, Respect, Responsibility, Fairness, Caring and Citizenship.
 A seventh lesson, Decision Making, presents ways to make good decisions, using what was learned from the Six Pillar lessons.
 The six pillars serve as our core values as they are incorporated in the many focus areas such as: Service-Learning, Youth Violence, Risky Behavior, Etiquette, Diversity, and Ethics.
 In addition, a new component of the program is the State Schools of Character (SSOC) Award and Promising Practices Award which will be awarded annually to several deserving schools.
-Please SSOC area in our site for additional information.
+Please visit the SSOC area on our site for additional information.

 Character Development Program Impact